qm2/gpress/README.md

 ## Input

-Here, we provide a small GTF file (test_gtf.gtf) and a small expression file (test_expression.tsv)in the folder **data**.
-More sample files can be download from the GENCODE database or other sources.
+Here, we provide a small GTF file (**test_gtf.gtf**), a small GFF3 file (**test_gff3.gff3**) and a small expression file (**test_expression.tsv**)in the folder **data**.
+More sample files can be download from the GENCODE database or other databases.

 ## Example
 Here, we will use the test files to provide an example of how to use GPress.
+We will use GTF file for illustration since the GFF3 file is nearly the same except slight format variations.
 1. To compress the GTF file without random access, run
 ```
 ./gpress -cw data/test_gtf.gtf